 Initially built only as a watch tower, it has become a real medieval fortress after a wooden bastion with four more towers was attached to it, creating what today is called Straja Hill Fortress – or Cetățuia de pe Strajă.

-It was destroyed and damaged several times during history, and later completely restored, with the stone walls and interior well, into the fortress that we see today.
+It was destroyed and damaged several times in the past, and later completely restored, with the stone walls and interior well, into the fortress that we see today.

 This one is the main attraction in the area during winter, because it is one of the most popular ski resorts in the country; but this doesn’t make it any less attractive during summer either, because there are plenty of trails and routes to discover.